Archive How to Turn off the Internet on Certain Devices

 No-Data SIMs

 No-data SIMs have no access to cellular internet by default.
 So, by getting one of them for your child, they can only access the internet via a WiFi hotspot nearby.
-However, if later on you decide to have data on these SIMs, you can request it from the service provider, and they’ll activate it.
+However, if you decide to have data on these SIMs later, you can request it from the service provider, and they’ll activate it.

 Various operators offer no-data SIMs.
 For example, you can check out ParentShield’s no-data SIM plans.